 Sweet Baby J’ai (pronounced Jay) is one of the most respected and multi-faceted performers today.
-She is an award winning, critically acclaimed singer, songwriter, producer, arranger, actress and the Artistic Director for the Palm Springs Women’s Jazz Festival.
+She is an award winning, critically acclaimed singer, songwriter, producer, arranger, actress and the founder and executive director for Sunset Music Festival.

 Few entertainers can command a stage like the indefatigable, Sweet Baby J'ai.
 She has toured the world with her genre-defying work, which both embraces and expands jazz tradition.
 She has headlined concerts and festivals across the globe from New York to London, Moscow and Casablanca to Paris, Tokyo, Jakarta and many cities and countries beyond.
 Known for her sensual and powerful vocals, some critics describe her as a "jazz singer", others as a "blues singer” but all agree that this versatile singer-songwriter is a "storyteller".
-J’ai has won three Bravo “Entertainer of the Year” awards, two Blues and Soul Magazine “Best Jazz Vocal Performance” awards, three nominations for Jazz Now awards for “Best Vocal Jazz”, LA Women’s Theatre Project and ETI “Best Actress in a Leading Role” awards, and was recently honored as a Living Jazz Legend by the Los Angeles City Council.
-She has received rave reviews both domestically and internationally and has successfully sold her albums worldwide, including her latest, Straight To That Place.
+J’ai has won three Bravo “Entertainer of the Year” awards, two Blues and Soul Magazine “Best Jazz Vocal Performance” awards, three nominations for Jazz Now awards for “Best Vocal Jazz”, LA Women’s Theatre Project “Best Actress in a Leading Role” awards.
+She has received rave reviews both domestically and internationally and has successfully sold her albums worldwide.

 Sweet Baby J’ai has shared the stage with such luminaries as, Herbie Hancock, Diane Schuur, Dee Dee Bridgewater, Joe Sample, Melissa Etheridge, Etta James, Jill Scott, Tom Waits, Koko Taylor, Patrice Rushen, Sheila E., Tramaine Hawkins, Stanley Turrentine, Eddie Harris, and many more.